-An often-repeated accounting story concerns three CPAs interviewing for an important position.
-The CPAs are asked one key question: "What's 2 plus 2?"
-The first candidate answers, "It's 4," and is told, "Don't call us, we'll call you."
-The second candidate answers, "Well, most of the time the answer is 4, but sometimes it's 3 and sometimes it's 5."
-The third candidate answers: "What do you want the answer to be?"
+An often-repeated accounting story concerns three accountants being interviewed for an important position.
+The accountants are asked one key question: 'What's 2 plus 2?'
+The first candidate answers, 'It's 4', and is told, 'Don't call us, we'll call you.'
+The second candidate answers, 'Well, most of the time the answer is 4, but sometimes it's 3 and sometimes it's 5.'
+The third candidate answers: 'What do you want the answer to be?'
 Guess who got the job?

-The point is that GAAP are not entirely airtight or cut-and-dried.
+The point is that GAAP are not entirely airtight or cut-and-dried, and are being updated.
 Many accounting standards leave a lot of room for interpretation.
 Guidelines would be a better word to describe some accounting rules.
-Deciding how to account for certain transactions and situations requires flexibility, seasoned judgment, and careful interpretation of the rules.
+Deciding how to account for certain transactions and situations requires flexibility, seasoned judgement, and careful interpretation of the rules.
 Furthermore, many estimates have to be made.

 Sometimes, businesses use what's called creative accounting to make profit for the period look better.
-Like lawyers who know where to find loopholes, accountants sometimes come up with inventive solutions, but still stay within the guidelines of GAAP.
-I warn you about these creative accounting
+Like lawyers who know where to find legal loopholes, accountants sometimes come up with inventive solutions but still stay within the guidelines of GAAP.
+We warn you about these creative accounting techniques - also called massaging the numbers - at various points in this book.
+Articles in financial newspapers and magazines regularly focus on such accounting abuses.